How has the quality of mental health care in your area changed in the past three months?

 This chart shows the responses of the RCPsych Research Panel members to the question of how access to mental health services has changed in their area in the past three months.

-The chart below is based on the responses of 340 RCPsych members to our first Research Panel survey in February 2019 and 251 RCPsych members in our second Research Panel survey in May 2019.
+The chart below is based on the responses of 340 RCPsych members to our first Research Panel survey in February 2019, 251 RCPsych members in our second Research Panel survey in May 2019 and 236 RCPsych members in our third Research Panel survey in August 2019.

 The Government has committed to improving the quality of NHS mental health care.
 One part of this is for NHS England to publish a clear and comprehensive set of care pathways, with accompanying quality standards and guidance.